chubes4/post-to-instagram/readme.txt

 Instagram's API currently limits carousels to 10 images per post.

 = What happens if my images have different aspect ratios? = Instagram will crop all images in a carousel to match the aspect ratio of the first image.
 The plugin provides a cropping modal to ensure compliance.
+Supported aspect ratios are: Square (1:1), Portrait (4:5), Classic (3:4), and Landscape (1.91:1).

 = How do I get an Instagram App ID and Secret? =
 You must create a Facebook Developer App, add the Instagram Graph API, and configure a valid OAuth redirect URI (see plugin settings for details).